Johan Cruyff: Barcelona and the first La Liga title in 14 years

-Cruyff endeared himself to the Barcelona fans when he chose a Catalan name, Jordi, for his son.
-He helped the club win La Liga for the first time since 1960, defeating their fiercest rivals Real Madrid 5–0 at their home of the Santiago Bernabéu.
+In mid-February 1974, a demonstration of power followed in the away game against their fiercest rivals Real Madrid at their home of the Santiago Bernabéu.
+In a one-sided match, Cruyff excelled as a goalscorer, provider, and playmaker.
+Cruyff, who outshone Real's playmaker Günter Netzer, dribbled past three opponents himself and scored the goal to make it 2–0.
+After that, he sometimes dropped back and was everywhere on the pitch, where he also contributed defensively.
+The final score was 5–0.
 Thousands of Barcelona fans who watched the match on television poured out of their homes to join in street celebrations.
 A New York Times journalist wrote that Cruyff had done more for the spirit of the Catalan people in 90 minutes than many politicians in years of struggle.
 Football historian Jimmy Burns stated, "with Cruyff, the team felt they couldn't lose".
-He gave them speed, flexibility and a sense of themselves.
-In 1974 Cruyff was crowned European Footballer of the Year.